Looe: Early churches

 Some time before 1144, the Order of Saint Benedict occupied Looe Island, building a chapel there, and the monks established a rudimentary lighthouse service using beacons.
 Another chapel was founded on an opposite hillside just outside West Looe; both are now marked only by ruins.

 The parish church of East Looe was at St Martin by Looe but there was a chapel of ease in the town.
 St Mary's Church, East Looe was dedicated in 1259 by Walter Bronscombe, Bishop of Exeter.
-Despite rebuilding commencing in 1805, it has since fallen into disrepair, although the original Tower still remains.
-On the centre of the bridge in medieval times stood the Chapel of St Anne (dedicated in 1436): this dedication was attributed to the town chapel by Dr George Oliver and has been adopted ever since, displacing that of St Mary.
+The church was largely rebuilt in 1806 and again in 1882, with the oldest surviving part being the 15th-century tower.
+The church closed in the 1980s and the building has now been converted to residential use.
+On the centre of the bridge in medieval times stood the Chapel of St Anne, dedicated in 1436.

 West Looe comprised part of the parish of Talland since the early Middle Ages, but a chapel of ease, St Nicholas' Church, West Looe was extant before 1330 when it is recorded as being further endowed and enlarged.
 After spells as a common hall and a schoolhouse, this building has reverted to its original ecclesiastical use, having been substantially restored in 1852, 1862 and 1915.